J. Jeffrey Grant

 We have a guiding principle, too, at the Methodist Hospital Foundation: It’s that building community wellness benefits one and all.
 We believe that when you strengthen the links, a chain reaction of health and wellness positively impacts people, and the people around them, every day.

-One of my favorite programs that does this is Community Paramedicine.
-Our Fashion Fundraiser earmarked funds for this program where visiting paramedics provide a continuity of care for people discharged from Methodist Hospital.
-This helps the person heading home, but can also help their family and friends, who may have been stressed or unsure how they would manage.
+Our Fashion Fundraiser earmarks funds for important programs in the forefront of technology and also that provide a continuity of care for people discharged from Jefferson Methodist Hospital.
+We are committed, not only for the health of our patients in the hospital, but when that person is heading home.
 It’s one way we get to the heart of our guiding principle that building community wellness changes lives, of one and all, for the better.

 Another principle I live by is that you have never heard all the stories.
 This may be true, but through our giving, we can change the endings so everyone can benefit from and have a stronger, healthier community.